HL7/FHIRPath/input/pages/index.md

 #### Anonymous Types
 {:.stu}

-Anonymous types are structured types that have no associated name, only the elements of the structre.
+Anonymous types are structured types that have no associated name, only the elements of the structure.
 For example, in FHIR, the `Patient.contact` element has multiple sub-elements, but is not explicitly named.
 For types such as this, the result is a `TupleTypeInfo`:
 {:.stu}

 ``` typescript